 A final note about investing in seniors housing and healthcare real estate: There are significant risks associated with these two sectors, including market risks impacting demand, litigation risks and the cost of being responsive to changing government regulations.
 The ability to evaluate local conditions, identify appropriate opportunities and find qualified tenants will impact an investment's success in these sectors.
 If properties are acquired through a taxable real estate investment trust (REIT) subsidiary, engaging and retaining qualified independent managers can create additional risks.
 Individuals should refer to an investment's prospectus.
 There might be room for traded and non-traded real estate investments in a portfolio depending on an investor's liquidity and diversification needs.

 CNL Healthcare Properties II is a non-traded REIT11 that provides an opportunity for investors seeking income and growth for their portfolios.
 For more information about CNL Healthcare Properties II, please visit cnlhealthcarepropertiesii.com, or contact the managing dealer, CNL Securities, member FINRA/SIPC, at 866-650-0650.
-For additional educational materials about real estate or non-traded REITs, visit Advisor Resources.
+For additional educational information about real estate, visit CNL Blog.

 References and Endnotes